 - Unlawful possession, use, sale, distribution, manufacture, purchase, receipt, transfer, shipping, transporting, import, export, storage of, or dealing in an explosive or explosive device

-- Threat or maliciously conveying false information known to be false regarding the deliverance, placement, detonation of an explosive or another lethal device in or against a place of public use, state or government facility, public transportation system, or infrastructure facility
+- Threat or maliciously conveying false information known to be false regarding the deliverance, placement, or detonation of an explosive or another lethal device in or against a place of public use, state or government facility, public transportation system, or infrastructure facility

 - Violation of the Racketeer Influenced and Corrupt Organizations Act